Picovoice/eagle/binding/python/README.md

 ### Speaker Recognition

-Create an instance of the engine:
+Create an instance of the engine with one or more speaker profiles from the `EagleProfiler`:

 ```python
 eagle = pveagle.create_recognizer(access_key, speaker_profile)